lukamiletic95/papers/State machine replication.md

 * *C - Client*
 * *SR - Server replica*

 In *Figure #*, it can be noticed that a client is still provided with a single service.
 On the other hand, there are many server replicas that provide that particular service.
 They are completely transparent to a client.
-Due to that, there must be defined a protocol that coordinates client interactions with server replicas.
+Due to that, there must exist a defined protocol that coordinates client interactions with server replicas.

+Let us consider a following situation: client *

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzOTgxMTcxMCwtODI0ODEwODAwLDEwND
-cxNTk3NTYsLTE0MTczOTI3OTksMTQ3NTg4MjY1MSwxNzQ4MTc5
-NjhdfQ==
+eyJoaXN0b3J5IjpbLTIwODI0OTI4NzcsLTQzOTgxMTcxMCwtOD
+I0ODEwODAwLDEwNDcxNTk3NTYsLTE0MTczOTI3OTksMTQ3NTg4
+MjY1MSwxNzQ4MTc5NjhdfQ==
 -->